mvolkmann/blog/src/raycast.md

 ## Snippets

-Raycast snippets are text identified by keywords.
+Raycast snippets are text or emojis identified by keywords.
 When the keywords are entered in _any_ application, they are replaced by the associated text.